IN THIS ARTICLE

 While there are countless datasets concerning suicide rates, this dataset created by Siddarth Sudhakar contains data from the United Nations Development Program, the World Bank, Kaggle, and the World Health Organization.
 Import the data into Python and use the Pandas library to explore the data.
 From there, you can summarize the data features.
 For example, you can uncover the relationship between suicide rates and GDP per capita.

 Visualizations communicate trends, outliers, and patterns in your data.
 So if you’re new to the field, and looking for a data analysis project, then creating visualizations is a great place to start.
 Select graphs that are ideal for the story you’re trying to tell.
 Bar charts and line charts succinctly illustrate changes over time, while pie charts model part-to-whole comparisons.
 Meanwhile, bar charts and histograms show the distribution of data.
-Here are some great data visualization projects for beginners:
+As a data analyst, you need to present complex data to teams so being able to visualize data is a key skill.
+Of course, you’ll have big data technologies to help you with those projects in the field, but if you are brand new, here are some great data visualization projects for beginners:

 Pollution in the United States

 The Environmental Protection Agency releases annual data on air quality trends.
 This dataset from Kaggle features EPA pollution data from 2000–2016 in one CSV file.
 You can visualize this data using the Python Seaborn library or the OpenAir package in R. For example, you can model changes in emissions concentrations according to time, day of the week, or month.
-You can also use a heatmap to find the most polluted times of the year in a given area.
+You can also use a heatmap or machine learning techniques to find the most polluted times of the year in a given area.
+It is one of the most interesting data science projects to start with.

 Modern telescopes and satellites produce digital images that are perfect for data visualization.
 This dataset from data.world shows future asteroids poised to pass near Earth within the next 12 months, as well as those that have made a close approach within the last 12 months.
 You can view live visualizations based on the dataset here to inspire your own analysis.
 You can also use this resource to find the asteroid orbital classes for each data point (eg: asteroid, apollo, centaur).